Wedrix/watchtower/README.md

  2. Use `$queryBuilder->reconciledAlias(string $alias)` to get an alias that's compatible with the rest of the query aliases.
 Use it to prevent name collisions.

 The second function parameter `$node` represents the particular query node being resolved in the query graph.
 Use it to determine the appropriate query to chain onto the builder.

-The third function parameter `$context` represents the context value passed to the GraphQL executor.
-It contains whatever values you set.

 ## Resolver Plugins